CarlosjVar/University-Databases2-Project2/README.md

 USE player_price_tracking;
 ```

-Temporal table to load the players personal information directly from the .csv file.
+Create a temporal table to load the players personal information directly from the Player.csv file.
 ```
 CREATE TABLE IF NOT EXISTS player_infoloader(
     id                 INT,